Best soccer cleats for artificial turf: The latest ranges from Nike, Adidas, Puma and more

 Reasons to avoid

-The unbelieveable Gripknit covering the entirety of the upper made controlling the ball that little bit easier, with it being a lot more noticeable than on the Vapors.
-This is essential for artificial turf, because the movement of the ball can sometimes be a little more unnatural than on regular turf.
+The unbelieveable gripknit covering the entirety of the upper made controlling the ball that little bit easier, and is one of my favorite materials used by an brand on the market right now.
+This is essential for artificial turf because the movement of the ball can sometimes be a little more unnatural than on regular turf, so the extra grip the material provides is a welcome addition.
+I did find it can sometimes be a bit too sticky in warmer conditions, but it generally works perfectly.

 Specifications